mesosphere-backup/dcos-cassandra-service/README.md

 # Troubleshooting

 ## Configuration Update Errors
-The plan below shows shows contains a configuration error that will not allow the installation or configuration update to progress.
+The plan below contains a configuration error that will not allow the installation or configuration update to progress.

 ```
 {